Appendix A: Mission Statement

 III.
 Institutional Capabilities

-By Carnegie Classification, Towson University is a Masters (Comprehensive) University I. It has achieved national prominence as a premier comprehensive university by offering a wide-range of excellent graduate and undergraduate degree programs.
+By Carnegie Classification, Towson University is a Doctoral/Professional University.
+It has achieved national prominence as a premier comprehensive university by offering a wide-range of excellent graduate and undergraduate degree programs.
 Towson University has increased its regional and national reputation through its focus on student learning, innovative programs and pedagogies, faculty creativity and scholarship, applied and sponsored research, community service, and outreach to business, education, non-profit, and health care organizations.

-Towson's faculty members actively pursue scholarship and creative activities that complement and expand disciplinary knowledge while maintaining superior teaching.
-The university values and rewards equally the scholarships of discovery, teaching, integration, and application.
-Members of Towson University also engage in a wide range of research, entrepreneurship and service activities which support the university's institutional outreach programs to government, health care, sport organizations, non-profit groups, education, business, and the fine arts.
+Towson University's faculty members actively pursue scholarship and creative activities that complement and expand disciplinary knowledge while maintaining superior teaching.
+TU values and rewards equally the scholarships of discovery, teaching, integration, and application.
+Members of Towson University also engage in a wide range of research, entrepreneurship and service activities which support TU's institutional outreach programs to government, health care, sport organizations, non-profit groups, education, business, and the fine arts.
 Towson University is designated by the Carnegie Foundation as a university recognized for curricular engagement, outreach, and partnership.
 Our intercollegiate athletics program is an integral part of building campus community and pride.
 Athletics also provides leadership development and other co-curricular opportunities for both student-athletes and the student body as a whole.

 As Towson University has grown, we strive to maintain our commitment to student-centered experiences that include frequent engagement with faculty and librarians through diverse course formats and settings.
 This value is reflected in the master plan that calls for substantial modification to and growth of the academic precinct over the next 10 years.
 The plan includes a focus on designing new academic and academic support spaces which emphasize the values of interactive learning, informal teaching and learning communication, and individual student attention.